Neurosurgery in Istanbul - coordinator support

 - contact after return if a follow-up question should be sent to the doctor.

-My task is to make sure the patient is not left alone with medical terms, schedules, translations, and trip organization.
-I do not replace the doctor and I do not choose a treatment method.
-I help the doctor receive the right materials and help the patient understand the answer.
+My task is to make sure the patient is not left alone.
+Medical terms, schedules, translations, and trip organization are a lot to handle.
+I do not replace the doctor.
+I do not choose a treatment method.
+I help the doctor receive the right materials.
+And I help the patient understand the answer.

 How much it costs

 The cost of neurosurgical treatment cannot be named as one fixed number.
-It depends on diagnosis, diagnostic scope, operation type, hospital stay, intensive care need, consumables, spinal implants, postoperative control, and other health conditions.
+It depends on diagnosis, diagnostic scope, and operation type.
+It also depends on hospital stay, intensive care need, consumables, and spinal implants.
+Postoperative control and other health conditions matter too.
 Even with a similar diagnosis, estimates may differ after in-person review.

-The exact cost is determined after medical material review and consultation.
-All payments are made directly to the clinic cashier or bank account under the clinic’s official invoice.
+The exact cost is set after medical material review and consultation.
+All payments are made directly to the clinic cashier or bank account.
+They go under the clinic’s official invoice.
 I do not take part in financial transactions.
-The clinic pays my coordination commission, so the price for the patient is the same as with a direct request.
-If the clinic issues an estimate, I help explain what belongs to the medical part and what belongs to flight, hotel, transfer, and a companion’s stay.
+The clinic pays my coordination commission.
+So the price for the patient is the same as with a direct request.
+If the clinic issues an estimate, I help explain it.
+I show what belongs to the medical part.
+The rest is flight, hotel, transfer, and a companion’s stay.

 How long the trip takes

-A remote opinion can start before tickets are bought if images and documents are complete enough.
-A trip only for consultation and diagnostics usually takes less time than a route with surgery.
-If surgery is needed, the schedule should include hospitalization date, preparation, operation, observation after discharge, and the doctor’s permission to fly.
+A remote opinion can start before tickets are bought.
+For this, images and documents must be complete enough.
+A trip only for consultation and diagnostics usually takes less time.
+A route with surgery takes longer.
+If surgery is needed, the schedule should include the hospitalization date and preparation.
+It should also include the operation and observation after discharge.
+The doctor’s permission to fly is part of it too.
 After spine surgery, recovery may continue at home.
 After brain surgery, the control period is often planned more carefully.
 I clarify timing after the clinic reviews the materials, not before.

 How it starts

-The first step is to write to me on WhatsApp and briefly describe the situation: diagnosis, main symptoms, what doctors at home propose, and which question you want to ask the neurosurgeon.
-Attach discharge summaries, MRI or CT reports, and, if possible, a link to the images.
-A full archive is not needed for the first message; I will say what is needed next.
+The first step is to write to me on WhatsApp.
+Briefly describe the situation: diagnosis and main symptoms.
+Add what doctors at home propose.
+Tell me what you want to ask the neurosurgeon.
+Attach discharge summaries and MRI or CT reports.
+If possible, add a link to the images.
+A full archive is not needed for the first message.
+I will say what is needed next.

-After that, I will check whether there is enough data for a remote request, help prepare images, and send materials to the relevant doctor.
-When the preliminary answer is ready, it will be clearer whether travel is needed, how many days to allow, and which Istanbul route should be discussed.
+After that, I will check whether there is enough data for a remote request.
+I help prepare images and send materials to the relevant doctor.
+When the preliminary answer is ready, a few things become clearer.
+You will know whether travel is needed.
+You will also know how many days to allow and which Istanbul route to discuss.

 Frequently asked questions